-Advanced Air Mobility (AAM) is rapidly developing as an exciting new paradigm in aviation.
+Urban Air Mobility (UAM) is rapidly developing as an exciting new paradigm in aviation.
 New aircraft and air traffic management technologies offer the prospect of electric vertical take-off and landing (eVTOL) aircraft providing a range of advanced mobility solutions in Europe's cities and regions.

-Naturally, due to its nature as a form of aviation, and its potential for accessible, rapid and more on-demand connectivity, Advanced Air Mobility is being considered for transporting passengers to and from airports.
+Naturally, due to its nature as a form of aviation, and its potential for accessible, rapid and more on-demand connectivity, Urban Air Mobility is being considered for transporting passengers to and from airports.

-As such, AAM may benefit the future of European citizens and airports in multiple ways, so as to respectively further improve the passenger experience and develop new sources of revenue.
-It also bears mentioning that eVTOL technology offers new opportunities for feeding traffic between airports and cities, as well as offering regional airports a new role as the regional hub for low-carbon public transport and local traffic.
+As such, UAM may benefit the future of European citizens and airports in multiple ways, so as to respectively further improve the passenger experience and develop new sources of revenue.
+It also bears mentioning that while we refer to Urban Air Mobility, eVTOL technology also offers new opportunities for feeding traffic between airports and cities, as well as offering regional airports a new role as the regional hub for low-carbon public transport and local traffic.